brikis98/hello-startup-site/README.md

 2. Install the [PhoneGap Developer App](http://app.phonegap.com/) on your computer and the mobile app for your phone.
 3. Run `grunt` as explained in the "Running the website" instructions.
-This will assemble all of the HTML we need.
+This will assemble all of the HTML.
 4. Add a new project to the PhoneGap Developer App by adding the `mobile` folder (which has `config.xml`).
 5. At the bottom of the PhoneGap Developer App, it should tell you that the project is running and the URL.
-Open this URL on your mobile phone.
+Connect to this URL in the PhoneGap mobile app on your phone.
 6. If you want to build the app for real, use [PhoneGap Build](https://build.phonegap.com).